nhatminh/FEDL-INFOCOM/README.md

 # OnDevAI

-We only use code in julia folder.
+We only use code in julia folder (Julia version 0.6).
 We didn't use python code anymore.

 This repository is a simulation code for the paper